Arctotherium: Postcranial

-With regard to locomotion, although the shape of the elbow joint suggests Arctodus sp., Arctotherium bonariense, and A. wingei the possibility of retaining semi-arboreal adaptations, the size of the elbow joint does not.
-As the medial epicondyle is particularly expanded in these species, it is likely that (as for the giant panda) the fossil Arctodus and Arctotherium retained this character in relation to their higher degree of forelimb dexterity.
-As these genera's convergent evolution towards large body size that could have been favoured by scavenging adaptations, then high degree of proximal dexterity could have been advantageous for these species and retained in the Tremarctinae lineage in spite of size evolution.
+The shape of the elbow joint suggests the possibility of semi-arboreal locomotion for Arctodus sp., Arctotherium bonariense, and A. wingei, but the size of the elbow joint does not.
+As the medial epicondyle is particularly expanded in these species, it is likely that (as for the giant panda) the fossil Arctodus and Arctotherium retained this feature in relation to their higher degree of forelimb dexterity.
+As these genera convergently evolved towards increased body size, this high degree of proximal dexterity may have been advantageous and therefore retained in the Tremarctinae, such as for a scavenging lifestyle.A. bonariense is believed to have convergently evolved several adaptations with Arctodus simus and Agriotherium / Huracan, such as proportionally longer limbs, very large body size, short broad rostrums, premasseteric fossa on the mandible, and possible carnassial shears.
+The postcranial skeleton of A. tarijense is unknown.